 Since then thousands of stores have opened their doors to sell scrapbook supplies and ‘scrapping’ has become a real industry.
 Unfortunately as the craze has died down a bit, many stores have closed down, but there are still a lot of avid fans of making scrapbooks, myself included.

 Scrapbooking is a wonderful way to create memories and make all those special moments last a lifetime or more.
-Let each page of scrapbooking tell its story as the reader pages through the album.
+Let each page of scrapbooking tell its story as your reader pages through the album.

 So Let’s Look At Getting Started